tri-cods/html-css/sections/09-create_site.md

 # Challenge: Create a Website

-For this challenge, practice using the command line.
-If you need a reminder of which commands to use to create new folders and files, see [here](_cli-reminder.md).

 Using the tags we've just reviewed, and two additional ones (see below) begin creating an introductory page for your future Institute.

-In your `projects` folder on your desktop, create a new folder called `website`.
+In your desktop, create a new folder called `website`.
 Create a `index.html` file inside that folder.
 This will be the homepage or landing page of your site.

 Add HTML to your `index.html` file.
 This page should include the following: